playfulprogramming/playfulprogramming/content/blog/integrating-android-code-in-unity/index.md

 ## Introduction {#intro-call-android-from-c-sharp}

 You must make your callback extend the type of callback that is used in the library.
-For example, take the following code sample from the README of the aformentioned library:
+For example, take the following code sample from the README of the aforementioned library:

 ```java
 DeviceName.with(context).request(new DeviceName.Callback() {